 Step 2 – Request Transcripts

-Have your official transcripts sent to the Office of Admission.
+Have your official transcripts sent to the Records Office.

 Step 3 – Meet with an Advisor